FAQ About Hunger in Maine

 The Food Bank also relies on the generosity of over 200 food donors, including supermarkets, wholesalers, distributors, manufacturers, and others.
 Individuals and organizations also donate food through Food Drives.

-With the help of hundreds of volunteers, Good Shepherd Food Bank helps provide food to more than 36,000 people per week, right here in our state.
+With the help of hundreds of volunteers, Good Shepherd Food Bank provides food to more than 178,000 Mainers each year.
 Volunteers help in many ways, including inspecting, sorting and packing food at our Auburn warehouse.
 Learn more about volunteering.

 How does Good Shepherd Food Bank confront hunger and food insecurity in our community?

 Good Shepherd Food Bank serves all 16 counties in Maine, from Kittery to Fort Kent.
-We serve 600 nonprofit partner agencies operating on the front lines of hunger relief in our state.
+We serve more than 400 nonprofit partner agencies operating on the front lines of hunger relief in our state.

 Do people who are hungry go directly to Good Shepherd Food Bank for food?